cherio/pacbro/README.md

     * selected package file contents or type

     The bottom panels display:
-    * related package lists: dependencies, dependants, conflicts etc
+    * related package lists: dependencies, dependants, conflicts etc;
+      package navigation within those lists is supported.
-    * list of files installed from the package
+    * list of files installed from the package; file preview is supported
     The contents of these panels can be chosen via main menu or key bindings